Last updated: June 28th 2021

 8.0 Records of Deceased Persons

-An ORCID Record of a person that was created before the person deceased is maintained as is, according to the following:
+An ORCID Record of a person that was created before the person deceased is maintained as is, according to the following practices:

-- Record data, settings for visibility & sharing, Trusted Individual, and Trusted Organization designations of the ORCID Record remain as set by the Record owner before being deceased.
+- Record data, settings for visibility & sharing, Trusted Individual, and Trusted Organization designations of the ORCID Record remain as set by the Record Holder before becoming deceased.

-- If the ORCID Record owner selected one or more Trusted Individuals, such persons may continue to manage the record as per the Record owner’s wishes.
+- If the ORCID Record Holder selected one or more Trusted Individuals, such persons may continue to manage the record as per the Record Holder wishes.

 - Any current Trusted Organizations may still write/access the record according to the settings at the time before the person is deceased.
 However, Trusted Individuals (if they exist) may modify these settings as outlined previously.